jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Note that you can have a "private" session with other people on a Public Server by simply soloing each other.
 You will then not be able to hear anyone else if they enter your server.

+If you do decide to run a server, please read the following.
+Setting up a server is easy, however it is better to know the theory first:

 ### Speed and latency

 Many people attribute problems to the server that are in fact problems with the _client_.
 Much depends on the clients' hard/software setup, the networks that _they_ are on, and whether they are sticking to [Rule Number One](Client-Troubleshooting#you-all-sound-ok-but-its-difficult-to-keep-together).